PatricZhao/ParallelGrep/README.md

        |   Speedup       |                  |    1.96     |   3.62     |   4.79      |
        |_________________|__________________|_____________|____________|_____________|

  *Note: One reason to limit the performance for current parallel program is that the sequential algorithm is more slower than stardard grep.
-So that we can hardly get EXPECTED speedup even there is little dependence between each threads.*
+So that we can't get expected speedup even there is little dependence between each threads.*

  **ADVANTAGES**